department-of-veterans-affairs/va.gov-team/products/health-care/appointments/va-online-scheduling/initiatives/after-visit-summary/after-visit-summary-test-plan.md

   - Tester will validate that they could view the After Visit Summary link on the Past appointments details page
     - [ ] Past booked VA appointment - in person (at a Facility)

-- [ ] Use Case 3 - Validate there is no After VisitSsummary link on the Past appointment details page
+- [ ] Use Case 3 - Validate there is no After Visit Summary link on the Past appointment details page (no alert in the response)

      Configuration setup in test environment must include:
   - [ ] Test user must NOT have an After Visit Summary linked to the appointment response (appointment IEN)